 Heritage is a versatile organisation with a portfolio of quality assets managed by a highly experienced team with excellent technical, commercial and financial skills.
 The Company has producing assets in Nigeria and Russia and exploration assets in Tanzania, Papua New Guinea, Ghana, Malta and Libya.

-On the 30 June 2014, Heritage Oil Plc was pleased to announce that its acquisition by Energy Investments Global Ltd., a wholly-owned subsidiary of Al Mirqab Capital SPC, became effective.
+In 2014 Heritage Oil Plc was acquired by Energy Investments Global Ltd., a wholly-owned subsidiary of Al Mirqab Capital SPC.

 Heritage typically focuses on regions which may have been overlooked and where it can participate as an early entrant.
 The asset portfolio provides both geographical and operational diversification.